Pearlhummy/alx_capstone_project/README.md

 ## Project Overview:

-Welcome to my Resume Portfolio!
+My name is Igbinlade Oluwapelumi & Welcome to my Resume Portfolio!
 This portfolio serves as a showcase of my skills, experiences, projects, and qualifications.
 It's a platform for you to get to know me better both personally and professionally.
 This README will guide you through the various sections and features of my portfolio.

 ## Features and Functionality: